siganberg/RedisLazyCache/README.md

-# LazyCache
+# Caching for Redis using Microsoft DistributedCache

-Net Core  2.0 Caching Service thread safe write with failover to memorycache.
+Guaranteed single callback execution for multi threaded request for the same key.
+It use Redis and failover to MemoryCache.